What is a Rectal Prolapse Repair?

 - If your child has a colostomy, they may not have to stay overnight in the hospital after surgery.

-- If your child does not have a colostomy, your child will likely stay in the hospital for several days.
+- If your child does not have a colostomy and they stool from their rectum, your child will likely stay in the hospital for several days.

 - Your child will likely have mild pain.
 They will be given pain medicine to help with their comfort.